Notname

+Historiography

-The practice of using generic names for unidentified artists is most common in the study of art of the antiquity, especially of the Roman era or with artists of the Northern Renaissance until about 1430.
+The practice of using generic names for unidentified artists is most common in the study of art of the antiquity, especially of the Roman era, and with artists of the Northern Renaissance until about 1430.
 Typically a pseudonym is applied after commonality is established for a grouping of works, of which a similarity of theme, style, iconography, biblical source or physical location can probably be attributed to one individual or workshop, but because of lack of surviving documentary record, the name of that individual is lost.
 Groupings of works under a given notname can often be contentious; in specific cases art historians have argued that the reality may be a group or school of artists working under a common influence or commercial demand.
 Linking a generically titled old master with a historical person is usually a tempting and exciting prospect, and would establish an art historian's reputation.

 The given notname usually depends on the artist's location, the most distinctive feature of their work, or the theme or iconographic element they are best associated with.
-Some notnames created based on a single artwork, called namepiece.
+Some notnames are created based on a single artwork, called namepiece.
 Examples include the Master of the Embroidered Foliage (active c.
 1480 to c.
 1510) so named after his distinctive way of painting grass and trees, the Master of Sierentz whose activity is dated c.
 1440 – 1450, the Master of the Life of the Virgin (active c.
 1463 to c.
 1490) and the Master of the Legend of the Magdalen (active c.
 1483 – c.
 1527) both named after scenes from the Life of the Virgin attributed to them, the Master of the Prado Adoration of the Magi (active c.
 1475 – 1500) named after his most famous panel, and the Vienna Master of Mary of Burgundy (c.
 1470 – c.
 1480), named after a manuscript owned by one of his patrons.
 The Berlin Painter (active c.
-490s-c.
+490s – c.
 460s BCE) was named by Sir John Beazley for a large lidded amphora in the Antikensammlung Berlin, the Berlin Painter's namepiece.